SOSTAC ® marketing planning model guide

 5. Integrate the different elements of your SWOT

-Oftentimes in a plan or report there isn’t good flow relating sections.
-To help this I recommend summarising your entire SOSTAC® plan within a table.
+Often there isn't good flow relating sections in a plan.
+To help this I recommend summarising your entire SOSTAC ® plan within a table which integrates strategies, situation, objectives and tactics.